gonutz/wui/v2/README.md

 Windows GUI Library
 ===================

 This is a pure Go library to create native Windows GUIs.
-See [the online documentation](https://pkg.go.dev/github.com/gonutz/wui/v2?GOOS=windows) for details.
-Note that you need to set `GOOS=windows` to display all of the documentation as most files are tagged with `//+build windows`.
+See [the online documentation](https://pkg.go.dev/github.com/gonutz/wui/v2) for details.

 # Minimal Example